michaelSzyszko/OOPSCD-Notes/README.md

 </pre>

 Rule 4:<br />
-A variable name MAY NOT begin with _underscore as this naming convenction should only be used in compiler code.
-Instead to slightly alter our variable names used in a class, we can end it in an underscore _.
+A variable name MAY NOT begin with an _underscore as this naming convention should only be used in compiler code.
+Instead to slightly alter our variable names to be re-used in a class declaration; we can instead end it with an underscore _.

 E.g.
 <pre>